Scott216/Tardis_Alarm_Clock/Tardis_Alarm_Clock/ReadMe.txt

 Pressing encoder pushbutton on top will display the alarm time in military time if the alarm is enabled.
 If it's disabled it will display "OFF"

-When alarm comes on,sound plays from speaker and RGB LED in encoder will flash.
+When alarm comes on, sound plays from speaker and RGB LED in encoder will pulse.
-To turn alarm off you can press or knob on top.
-I'd like also like to disable alarm by shaking, but speaker is interfering with accelerometer.
+To turn alarm off you can press or knob on top or shaking the tardis.

 To Do:
 Snooze function - maybe
-Filter speaker noise from accelerometer or replace with tilt switch

 PCB changes:
-Add mounting holes for 7-segment LED
+Add level shifter for I2C
-See if there are some kind of posts you can make
+Test shake switch
-Make I2C pull-up to 5 volts and put level shifters in for accelerometer - if you decide to keep accelerometer Add a 2nd RGB LED to PCB
+Add a 2nd RGB LED to PCB
+Add 5-pin jet for USB cable
+Put 2nd interrupts on encoder since you'll free up 3 PWM pins

 ================
 Accelerometer
 ================
-Accelerometer setup
+Accelerometer Wiring
 MMA8452-------- Arduino
 3.3V --------------- 3.3V
 SDA ----------------- A4